buraglio/ipv6conntest/README.md

 2. Test connectivity to IPv4-only and IPv6-only resources
 3. Perform DNS resolution tests for different scenarios
 4. Calculate an overall readiness score based on all test results
+5. Display popular sites that are lame and only support legacy IPv4

-All tests run automatically when the page loads, and you can re-run them at any time using the "Run Tests Again" button.
+All basic tests run automatically when the page loads, and you can re-run them at any time using the "Run Tests Again" button.

 ## Technologies Used

 - **HTML5**: Semantic markup structure
 - **CSS3**: Modern styling with CSS Grid, Flexbox, and animations
 - **Vanilla JavaScript**: No frameworks required - pure ES6+ JavaScript
-- **Public APIs**: Uses ipify.org and ipinfo.io for IP detection
+- **Public APIs**: Uses ipify.org and ipinfo.io for IP detection - might need to change this later

 ## Usage

 Simply open `index.html` in any modern web browser.
-The tests will run automatically.
+The basic tests will run automatically.

+Further tests to popular web sites can be run on-demand in order to test basic browser performance.

 ### Local Development